Luigian/Questions/README.md

 <img src="resources/images/questions_output.jpg" width="1000">

-Write an AI to answer questions
+An AI to answer questions
 Question Answering (QA) is a field within natural language processing focused on designing systems that can answer questions. we’ll design a very simple question answering system based on inverse document frequency.